-Consumers enrolled in self-funded group health plans are protected from surprise billing under the Federal No Surprises Act (www.cms.gov).
-This includes any emergency services they receive from a behavioral crisis facility.
-If an employer self-insures and wants to offer its employees more protections, it must opt to follow Washington state law.
+If an employer self-insures and wants to offer its employees more protections, it must opt-in to follow Washington state law.

 How to opt-in to the Balance Billing Protection Act

-A self-funded group health plan must notify the Office of the Insurance Commissioner at least 15 days in advance of when it intends to participate in and follow the Balance Billing Protection Act.
-If the plan is administered by a third-party administrator, that administrator also must comply with the law.
+A self-funded group health plan must notify the Office of the Insurance Commissioner at least 15 days before it intends to participate in the Balance Billing Protection Act.
+If the plan is administered by a third-party administrator, that administrator must also follow the law.

 Opt-in is for a full year unless the self-funded plan selects to automatically renew.
-The plan can participate for any calendar or plan year and must notify us at least 15 days before the end of the year if it wants to opt-out of the law.
+The plan can participate for any calendar or plan year and must notify the OIC at least 15 days before the end of the year to opt-out.

 - Complete this form to participate in the Balance Billing Protection Act.
 (Note: The information you submit will appear on our website.
 You will not receive email verification upon completion of form.)

-- See the current list of self-funded group health plans that are participating in the Balance Billing Protection Act.
+- See the current list of self-funded group health plans that participate in the Balance Billing Protection Act.